International Relations Grants Program Council for Australian-Arab Relations (CAAR) 2019-2020 Grant Guidelines

 4. Grant eligibility criteria

-We cannot consider your application if it does not satisfy all the eligibility criteria.
+We cannot consider your application if it does not satisfy all of the eligibility criteria.

 4.1 Who is eligible to apply for a grant?

 To be eligible you must:

 - be one of the following entity types: